vishvAsa/vishvAsa.github.io/content/conversations/YT/AchAraH/respect_standards.md

 My intention is to serve bhAgavata-s by pointing out cases of attempts to fool and defraud them - so any incidental aspersions cast on the perpetrators is very much in service to bhAgavata-s in general.

-Further, my responses should be considered in light of the slander being dismissed, for example -
+Further, my responses should be considered as counters to bhAgavata-apachAra in light of the slander being dismissed, for example -

 - kAnchI aNNangarAchArya slandering mahA-parakAla-yati https://youtu.be/cwlrsQ_KepA
 - puttUr kRShNasvAmI slandering an ahobila maTha yati https://youtu.be/vFWAyqldH8U